anandu-pn/S3/AI/readme.md

 ## 🙋‍♂️ Need Help?

-* Make sure all images are **clear frontal face photos**.
+- Make sure all images are **clear frontal face photos**.
-* Use `python=3.9` as it's widely compatible with TensorFlow 2.x.
+- Use `python=3.9` as it's widely compatible with TensorFlow 2.x.
-* If you're stuck, open an issue or reach out.
+- If you're stuck, open an issue or reach out.

 Happy coding! 🚀

 ```

-Let me know if you’d like the matching `recognize_faces.py` script or a `requirements.txt` file as well.
 ```